lamini-ai/lamini-examples/ift.md

 ## Introduction

-Imagine you have a robot friend that talks about bears but sometimes gets it a bit wrong.
-Fine-tuning is like showing it how to talk about bears in a way you like.
+Imagine you have a robot that talks about bears but sometimes gets it a bit wrong.
+Fine-tuning is like showing the robot how to talk about bears in a way you like.

 Consider this user prompt: